CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/run_your_service.md

     }
     ```

+Using the standalone mode via `run_service_once` is going to help quickly catch any bug, but won't allow you to see the UI elements.

 ## Live mode
 The following technique is how to hook in a service to an Assemblyline development instance so you can perform live debugging and you can send files to your service using the Assemblyline UI.